EGaraldi/corecon/paper/paper.md

 - *effective optical depth of the HI and HeII Lyman-$\alpha$ forest*.
 - *flux power spectrum of the Lyman-$\alpha$ forest*.
 - *cosmic microwave background optical depth*.
 - *UV luminosity function*.
-We provide the logarithm of this value and the associated errors.
+I provide the logarithm of this value and the associated errors.
 - *quasar luminosity function*.
 - *column density ratio of HeII to HI*.
 - *mean free path of ionizing photons*.